kcallin/haka-mqtt/doc/source/logging.rst

 By default `haka-mqtt` logs details of operational events to `haka` log through the standard Python logging framework.
-If a `str` is provided to the core :class:`haka_mqtt.reactor.Reactor` log parameter then logs will to written to the logger by that name instead.
+If a `str` is provided to the core :class:`haka_mqtt.reactor.Reactor` log parameter then logs will be written to the logger by that name instead.

 Custom Logging